Is

 So now that we are in the

 middle of a war, is it too late to come up with constructive solutions?
+At the end of the day, there has to be an acknowledgment that

 there were grievances underneath all of these conflicts and that